Hextable: Parish

 Following a three-year village campaign and the support of Sevenoaks District Council, the government agreed in December 2007 that Hextable could have its own parish council separate from Swanley Town Council.
 The new council came into being on 1 April 2008 and the first elections took place on 1 May.
 All of the Hextable Independent candidates won a seat on the Parish Council.

 Two new housing developments of detached four- and five-bedroom houses have been built in the 1990s and 2000s, which has helped further improve the local housing stock.

 With the support of Hextable Parish Council the village green in the heart of Hextable has been redeveloped with increased planting of trees and flowers and the modernisation of the children's play area.
 The village has a number of green areas including the village green, nine acres of Hextable Park, Hextable Gardens, The Avenue of Limes and Claremont Green.

 The village has 4,747 residents with 1,800 homes.
 It is the fifth-largest parish out of 30 in the district and in the top 10% of villages in the country for size.

+Education

+Annual training courses of the Youth Employment Service were held at Lamorbey Park in Kent.
+These courses were taught by Prof Alec Rodger from 1949.
+This college eventually became the Kent College for the Careers Service.
+This site became the College of Guidance Studies, funded by HEFCE, and later part of Canterbury Christ Church University College, being closed in August 2000.